The Early History of the Yoga

 History of Yoga

 When the Upanishads proclaim Aham Brahmasmi (Brihadaranyaka Upanishad 1.4.10), they echo the Samanic perspective.
-When the individual overcome inner obstacles, the supreme cosmic entity merges with the individual’s soul, and people call such a person a Jina.
+When the individual overcomes inner obstacles, the supreme cosmic entity merges with the individual’s soul, and people call such a person a Jina.
 Here, “Brahma” signifies the cosmic soul.
 In this context, the term “yoga” doesn’t convey the full meaning intended by the original term “Vrata”.

 The ancient Vedic people sought happiness through rituals and prayers to their gods, focusing on material pleasures.
 Over time, they realized outer efforts alone weren’t enough for true fulfillment and eternal happiness.
 They integrated Samanic principles into their practices, adapting and presenting them as Yoga.
 They preferred the term Yoga over the original term Vrata because it suited them better.